 This controller comes with a practice mode that lets you match up and mix songs while watching TV or traveling to your next gig.
 Likewise, Sound Color FX allows you to create live mixes on a whim.

 This DJ controller feels like industry-standard mixers and works well for new DJs and old school pros.
 It has versatile and flexible equipment that you can adjust to your level and preferences.

 The few complaints we found about this controller mentioned recalls for defective units.
 Some users have trouble with the controller shutting down mid-gig.

-With large jog wheels for plenty of rotation, multicolor performance pads, and a visual beat indicator, you have everything at your fingertips.
+With jog wheels for plenty of rotation, eight performance pads, and a visual beat indicator, you have everything that you ned at your fingertips.
 This controller even has controls explicitly made for its included Pitch n’ Time and Serato DJ Pro.

 The Pioneer DDJ SR-2 is one of the most portable DJ controllers at 8.1lbs.

 With functionality adapted to Serato DJ Pro, this controller gives you some of the most harmonic mixing thanks to Key Sync.
 It has fine-tuned resistance on the jog wheels, but you can’t adjust that resistance as you can with some newer controllers.

 Some users have had issues with the jog wheels not reacting to touch.
 While Pioneer claims the jog wheel problem relates to grounding issues, many people have seen the issue happen randomly and in various environments.